 No, a player’s price does not change if they do not play.

 A player’s initial price is based upon their scores from the previous year along with numerous other factors.
 We do not provide exact details regarding how player prices change from there on, other than to say that player prices are based on past performances with most recent games having the largest influence on the value.

 Player values change each round after Round 1.
 We won’t say how we calculate player price changes other than to say they are based on past performances, with most recent games having the largest influence on the value.

 Yes.
 If this player ends up being involved in an auto-emergency substitution, he is eligible to fill both of his dual positions.
 The exact substitution will be dictated by the ordering of your reserves bench and the players who did not start.

-As NRL Fantasy is now has open benches and the scope for multiple auto-emergency substitutions you would be wise to utilise DPPs within your reserves.
+As NRL Fantasy now has open benches and the scope for multiple auto-emergency substitutions, you would be wise to utilise DPPs within your reserves.
 More DPP equals more security.